 The Inner Monologue: “I was just trying to help!
 Why can’t they see my good intentions?
 I feel terrible – they should comfort ME.”

-The Core Struggle: Apologies feel like public failures.
-As a competence protector, your value feels tied to outcomes, and an apology is an outcome you can’t spin.
-You’d rather “prove yourself” through future actions than sit with a past mistake.
+That’s the Type 3 trap.
+As a competence protector, your value feels welded to outcomes, and an apology is an outcome you can’t spin.
+So you compress it, performance-optimize it, and redirect to future wins.
+You’d rather “prove yourself” through action than sit in the wreckage.
+But sitting in the wreckage is the action the relationship is asking for.

 The Inner Monologue: “This is slowing everything down.
 Can’t we just move forward?
 I’ll show them through my actions.”